cyberbiont/vscode-sidenotes/README.md

 ## Motivation

 Many times we all heard a saying that good code documents itself.
-To a certain extent it's true, but sometimes you need to make some extended notes regarding to particular part of your code, that it just can't say for itself.
+To a certain extent it's true, but sometimes you need to make some extended notes regarding to particular part of your code, that the code just can't say for itself.
 A common case is describing _why_ your wrote your code in such a way to remember later and don't make the same mistake twice.
-There also could be some ideas, detailed 'todos', issue analysis, conclusions, alternative code variants or something alike that you what to recall later when revising your code .
+There also could be some ideas, detailed 'todos', issue analysis, conclusions, alternative code variants or something alike that you what to recall later when revising your code.
 How should you manage this information?

 Comments are usually the poor tool for this job.
 Too many / too large comments clutter your code and make it hard to concentrate on the code itself.
 But delete them - and you may miss some important point later.
 Unfortunately, VSCode has no way to hide/fold all comments.

 The other consideration is privacy.
 There may be notes that are private in nature and are not intended to be seen for other people, who might happen to read / edit your code.
 With usual comments there's no usual way to help it, if your code is commited under VCS other than delete them altogether.

-So, the only solution is to 'externalize' your notes but keep them anchored to certain lines of your code so that you can easily peek/edit them at any time.
+The solution is to 'externalize' your notes, but keep them anchored to certain lines of your code, so that you can easily peek/edit them at any time.

 ## How it works

 Sidenotes content are stored in separate files ('_content files_'), that are linked to the source document via the special comments in your code(_anchor_ comments).
-'Content' side and 'source' document side are linked via the common unique id that is read from anchor comment and is used to fetch associated content from content file.
+'Content' side and 'source' document side are linked via the common unique id that is stored in anchor comment and is used to fetch associated content from content file.

 ## Supported extensions and languages

-### source document
+### Source document

-The extension uses VSCode 'toggle comment' action to generate anchors, so it allows extension to be agnostic about what language the document you are annotating is written in.
+The extension uses VSCode 'toggle comment' action to generate anchors, that allows it to be agnostic about language the document is written in.
 Therefore, you can annotate any file format that allows comments inside it.
-You can even technically annotate sidenotes themselves with another sidenotes!
+You can even annotate sidenotes themselves with another sidenotes!

 Nevertheless, it is recommended to set some restrictions as to what kind of files can be annotated, to speed up workspace-wide scan (which is performed by 'housekeeping' commands perform, for example) by excluding certain extensions and directories.
 You can do it with appropriate glob (see [Files filter](#Files-filter)).

-### content files
+### Content files

-Usually Markdown is the best choice for a simple sidenote, since it allows for simple editing and useful features such as code fences and syntax highliting.
-So `.md` file is what is created on default when you add new sidenote.
-You can set exact extension for file in defautContentFileExtension setting.
+Usually Markdown is the best choice for a simple sidenote, since it allows for simple editing and useful features such as code fences and syntax highlighting.
+So `.md` file is created by default when you add new sidenote.
+You can set exact extension for the content files in `defautContentFileExtension` setting.

-### images
+### Images

-If you want to display an image or some other type of html-supported content, you can do so by stuffing it inside markdown file.
+If you want to display an image or some other html-supported content, you can do this by stuffing it inside Markdown file.
-For local files, you should place the files you are attaching into '\${filename}.assets' subdirectory in your notes subfolder.
+For the local files, you should place the files you are attaching into '\${filename}.assets' subdirectory in your notes subfolder.

-Doing so will exclude these files so they won't appear as 'stray' when cleaning-up your content directory.
+Doing so will prevent these files from appearing as 'stray' during your content directory clean-up.

-You can do it manually or there is an option to do exactly that in Typora. `Preferences - images - copy image to ./${filename}.assets`
+You can do it manually, or there is also an option to do exactly that in Typora. `Preferences - Images - copy image to ./${filename}.assets`

-Take care thought, that if you happen to just move image link from one sidenote to another without changing .assets folder where it resides, you'll loose correct files association.
+Take care though, that if you happen to just move image link from one sidenote to another without changing `.assets` folder where it resides, you'll loose correct files association.

-Simple absolute paths do not work for markdown images in Vscode.
+Simple absolute paths do not work for markdown images in VScode.
 You have several options:

 - To be able to preview image in VScode (in Markdown preview window or by opening on Alt-Click) you have to use relative path.
-There an option for this in Typora.
+There is an option for this in Typora.
 But image inserted in this way will not show up in hover tooltip.

 - Your second option is to use URI.
 Uncheck "relative path" option and enable "auto escape image URL".
-You'll also have to manually add file:/// at the beginning of the uri.
+You'll also have to manually add file:/// at the beginning of the URI.
 Note that this will break some of Typora functionality (you won't be able to open file's directory, for example).
 This method will allow the image to show up in the tooltip, but unfortunately it won't be visible in preview.
 You can still use Alt-Click to open it.

 Linking images with URL works fine.